 If you’re wondering about silver stocks that pay dividends, look no further — here are five with operations across the world.

 Here’s a brief overview of five silver stocks that pay a dividend.
-Companies are listed in alphabetical order; if we missed any silver-mining stocks that pay dividends, please let us know in the comments.
+Companies are listed in alphabetical order, and all data included was current as of August 4, 2022.

 Major miner Fresnillo bills itself as the world’s leading primary silver producer.
 Its precious metals assets include the largest primary silver mine in the world, as well as a portfolio of development and exploration prospects.